-This setting allows you to configure the setting for Serial Port A. The options are Enabled (user defined), Disabled, and Auto (BIOS- or OS- controlled).
+This setting allows you to assign control of Serial Port A. The options are Enabled (user defined), Disabled, and Auto (BIOS- or OS- controlled).

 This setting allows you to select the base I/O address for Serial Port A. The options are 3F8, 2F8, 3E8, and 2E8.